SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 * access by jurisdiction, that is based region/district/community/health facility/point of entry of the case
 * cases that are made public can be accessed by all users permitted to see cases (this feature can be disabled)
 * edit is possible only for cases that are part of the users jurisdiction
-* view of personal data is possible only for cases that are part of the users jurisdiction
+* view of personal and sensitive data is possible only for cases that are part of the user's jurisdiction

 ## Contact
 * only users that are permitted to see contacts at all
 * whoever created it or is assigned to it is allowed to access it
 * users see all contacts of their cases
-* access by jurisdiction, that is using region/district of the contact
+* access by jurisdiction, that is using region/district of the contact and jurisdiction of the case the contact is assigned to
 * edit is possible only for contacts that are part of the users jurisdiction
-* view of personal data is possible only for contacts that are part of the users jurisdiction
+* view of personal and sensitive data is possible only for contacts that are part of the user's jurisdiction

 ## Visits
 * users see all visits of the user's contacts
+* view of sensitive data is possible only for contacts that are part of the user's jurisdiction

 ## Event
 * only users that are permitted to see events at all